walmartdigital/gomock-tutorial/README.md

 ## Why Gomock?

-There several mocking frameworks out there for Golang and all have their pros and cons.
+There are several mocking frameworks out there for Golang and all have their pros and cons.
 We chose Gomock because of its ease of use and the following key features:
-* Automatic mock generation via a CLI
+* Automatic mock generation via a CLI (`mockgen`)
 * Argument matchers
 * Integration with Go tooling
 * Powerful expectation API